norc-heal/jdc-docs-public/docs/submission.md

 ## How to map to JDC

-Provide descriptions of each column and further process
+Each hub uses their data collection of choice and

 ### Example 1 (internal note)